 In March 2017, the FASB issued Accounting Standards Update No. 2017-07 (ASU 2017-07), Compensation - Retirement Benefits (Topic 715): Improving the Presentation of Net Periodic Pension Cost and Net Periodic Postretirement Benefit Cost.
 Under existing GAAP, an entity is required to present all components of net periodic pension cost and net periodic postretirement benefit cost aggregated as a net amount in the income statement, and this net amount may be capitalized as part of an asset where appropriate.
-The amendments in ASU 2017-07 require that an employer report the service cost component in the same line item or items as other compensation costs arising from services rendered by the pertinent benefit cost to be presented in the income statement separately from the service cost component and outside a subtotal of income from operations, if one is presented.
+The amendments in ASU 2017-07 require that an employer report the service cost component in the same line item or items as other compensation costs arising from services rendered by the pertinent employees during the period, and requires the other components of net periodic pension cost and net periodic postretirement benefit cost to be presented in the income statement separately from the service cost component and outside a subtotal of income from operations, if one is presented.
 Additionally, only the service cost component is eligible for capitalization, when applicable.
-The amendments in ASU 2017-07 shall be applied retrospectively for the presentation of the service cost component and the other components of net periodic postretirement benefit cost in the income statement separately from the capitalization of the service cost component and prospectively, on and after the effective date, for the capitalization of the service cost component of net periodic postretirement benefit cost and net periodic postretirement benefit cost and net periodic postretirement benefit in assets.
+The amendments in ASU 2017-07 shall be applied retrospectively for the presentation of the service cost component and the other components of net periodic pension cost and net periodic postretirement benefit cost in the income statement and prospectively, on and after the effective date, for the capitalization of the service cost component of net periodic pension cost and net periodic postretirement benefit in assets.
 Early adoption is permitted, and we have elected to adopt the amendments in ASU 2017-07 effective as of the beginning of our 2017 fiscal year.
 The adoption of this guidance did not have a material impact upon our financial condition or results of operations.